Which Console Is Best for GTA 6? PS5 vs Xbox (2026)

 Sources: Sony’s April increase to $899.99 / $649.99 / $599.99 via Push Square; the August Xbox figures and the 2TB discontinuation via Xbox Wire and Variety.
 The PS5 Pro is digital-only with a 2TB drive; its detachable disc drive is a separate $80 accessory.

-Does the August 1 price hike change which console to buy?
+Did the August 1 price hike change which console to buy?

 Why GTA 6’s missing disc changes which console to buy